Author Archives: HBKoplowitz

 Stone silence.

-“Palestinians,” I said, “have more in common with other Arabs than with European Jews, so it only makes sense to me, anyway that when the Arabs lost wars against Israel in 1948 and 1967, that other Arab countries should have taken in their Palestinian brothers and sisters and let them assimilate and become citizens, just like America has taken in refugees from all over the world.
-Instead, more than a million Palestinians still live in some 60 U.N.-run refugee camps in Jordan, Lebanon, Syria, Gaza and the West Bank.
-And except in Jordan, they are denied citizenship in other Arab countries.”
+“Palestinians,” I said, “have more in common with other Arabs than with European Jews, so it only makes sense — to me, anyway — that when the Arabs lost wars against Israel in 1948 and 1967, that other Arab countries should have taken in their Palestinian brothers and sisters and let them assimilate and become citizens, just like America takes in refugees from all over the world.
+Instead, more than a million Palestinians still live in some 60 U.N.-run refugee camps in Jordan, Lebanon, Syria, Gaza, and the West Bank.
+Except in Jordan, they are denied citizenship in other Arab countries.”

-I said no matter how much the Arabs say they care about the Palestinians, they’ve never considered any other way to improve their quality of life except to destroy the Jewish homeland and replace it with a Palestinian homeland.
+I said no matter how much the Arabs say they care about the Palestinians, they’ve never considered any other way to improve their lives except to destroy the Jewish homeland and replace it with a Palestinian homeland.
 “It’s kind of like during the early stages of the civil rights movement,” I said.
-“Whites said they wanted to help blacks they just didn’t want them moving into their neighborhoods.”
+“Whites said they wanted to help blacks — they just didn’t want them moving into their neighborhoods.”

 Uneasy laughter.

 “Like I said, I’m not the most objective source of information on the Middle East,” I cautioned again.
-“So instead of pretending to be objective, I’m going to try to tell both sides of the story as best I can, and you can decide for yourself what to believe.
-I’m not trying to get you to pick a side, but to look for things Israelis and Palestinians have in common, things that can be used in a public relations campaign to get them to trust each other.”
+“So I’m not going to pretend to be objective.
+But I am going to try to tell both sides of the story as best I can, because I’m not trying to get you to pick a side but to empathize with the other side.
+To look for things Israelis and Palestinians have in common, things that can be used in a public relations campaign to get them to trust each other.”

-Then I said Palestine is also the name of a proposed country for the victims of the victims of anti-Semitism.
-I said the old school Zionists who first sought to create a Jewish homeland in Palestine a century ago had a saying, “a land without a people for a people without a land,” but that was bull.
+Then I switched gears.
+“In addition to being a region,” I said, Palestine is also the name of a proposed country for Palestinian Arabs who are the victims of the victims of antisemitism.”
+I said the original Zionists had a slogan — a land without a people for a people without a land — but it was untrue.
 Although there has never been a country called Palestine, Arabs had been living there for eons, and many of them were displaced during the creation of Israel.

 “So one thing Israelis and Palestinians have in common is a sense of victimhood,” I said.
-“Jews were victims of the Holocaust, while Palestinians were victims of what they call the Nakba, or catastrophe a mass exodus of more than 700,000 Arabs during Israel’s War of Independence in 1948.
-Some were massacred, some were terrorized and some fled in a panic, which some would call ethnic cleansing.
-But I must add that for similar reasons, a similar number of Jews were expelled or fled from Arab countries to Israel in the years after the Nakba.”
+“Jews were victims of the Holocaust, while Palestinians were victims of what they call the Nakba, or catastrophe — a mass exodus of more than 700,000 Arabs during Israel’s War of Independence in 1948.
+Some were massacred, some were terrorized, and some fled in a panic, which some would call ethnic cleansing.
+But I must add that a similar number of Jews were expelled or fled from Arab countries to Israel in the years after the Nakba.”

 “Palestinians had nothing to do with the Holocaust, so it’s unfair that their land should have been used to create a Jewish state,” I said.
-“But it’s one thing to commit genocide, as the Nazis did, and quite another to take people’s land, oftentimes by buying it, as the Zionists did.
+“But it’s one thing to kill people, as the Nazis did, and quite another to take their land, oftentimes by buying it, as the Zionists did.
 Yet the Palestinians have decided that statehood is the only solution to their problems as well.
-I don’t see the necessity myself, but if they want it, I think Israel is willing to let them have their own country, if they’d just stop blowing things up.”
+I don’t see the necessity myself, but if they want it, I think Israel is willing to let them have their own country if they’d just stop blowing things up.”

-Short of annihilating one or both sides, two solutions have been suggested to resolve the Israeli-Palestinian conflict, I said.
-Under the one-state solution, Israelis and Palestinians would become citizens of the same state; under the two-state solution, they would each have their own state next to each other.
-The problem is that the Palestinians have never been willing to accept a two-state solution, if one of the states is a Jewish homeland, while the Jews have never been willing to accept a single state, where they would be a minority again.
+Short of obliterating one or both sides, two solutions have been suggested to resolve the Israeli-Palestinian conflict, I said.
+Under the one-state solution, Jews and Arabs would become citizens of the same state; under the two-state solution, they would each have their own state next to each other.
+The problem is that the Palestinians have never been willing to accept a two-state solution, if one of the states is a Jewish homeland, while the Jews have never been willing to accept a single state where they would become a minority again.

-In 1947, the U.N. voted to “split the baby” and create two states, I said.
-The Jews accepted the compromise, but the Arabs rejected it and went to war with Israel, which won.
-So Israel became a country while Palestine did not.
-And since then, more wars between Israel and Arab states have resulted in Israel occupying more territory, while Jewish settlers have continued to encroach on land that could be used for a Palestinian state.
+In 1947, the U.N. voted to “partition” the region into two states, I said.
+The Jews accepted the compromise while the Palestinians rejected it.
+Instead, the Arabs went to war with Israel, and lost, so Israel became a state while the Palestinians became what is called a stateless nation.
+Since then, more wars between Israel and the Arab states have resulted in Israel occupying more territory, as Jewish settlers continue to encroach on land that could be used for a Palestinian state.

-With a public domain CIA map I’d downloaded off the Internet, I showed them what a speck Israel is compared to the rest of the Middle East.
+With a public domain CIA map I’d downloaded off the Internet, I showed them what a speck Israel is compared to the rest of the Middle East, which runs from Egypt to Iran.
 The two dozen or so Arab/Islamic countries in the region cover 5 million square miles, which is one-and-a-half times the size of the continental United States.
-That’s more than 600 times the size of Israel, which, including the occupied territories, is about 10,000 square miles the size of New Jersey, or Los Angeles, Orange and San Diego counties combined.
-There are 325 million Arabs in the Middle East, compared to about 6.5 million Israelis, many of them descendants of European and Russian Jews who moved to Palestine over the past century, but also more than a million Palestinian Arabs who never left and became Israeli citizens.
+That’s more than 600 times the size of Israel, which, including the occupied territories, is about 10,000 square miles — the size of New Jersey, or Los Angeles, Orange, and San Diego counties.
+There were 325 million Arabs in the Middle East, compared to about 6.5 million Israelis.
+Some Israelis are descendants of European and Russian Jews who moved to Palestine over the past century, but more than a million are Palestinians who never left and became Israeli citizens.

 Israel is but a speck on the map of the Middle East.

 Using a second CIA map, I showed how the proposed Palestinian state included two disconnected areas known as the West Bank and Gaza.
-The West Bank is 2,000 square miles of rocky and hilly terrain on the east side of Israel and west of the Jordan River, including Jerusalem, Bethlehem and other sites sacred to three religions.
-There are more than 2 million Palestinians and a few hundred thousand Israeli settlers in the West Bank, which used to be part of Jordan, and in biblical times was the heartland of the Hebrew kingdoms of Judah and Israel.
+The West Bank is 2,000 square miles of rocky and hilly terrain on the east side of Israel and west of the Jordan River.
+It includes Jerusalem, Bethlehem, and other sites sacred to three religions.
+At the time, there were roughly 3 million Palestinians and 500 thousand Israeli settlers in the West Bank, which used to be part of Jordan, and in biblical times was the heartland of the Hebrew kingdoms of Judea and Samaria.
+Gaza, which used to be part of Egypt — and in biblical times was occupied by the Philistines — is a 140-squaremile strip along the Mediterranean Sea.
+Gaza is one of the most densely populated places on Earth, with 2 million Palestinians and (at the time) 7,000 Israeli settlers.

 Proposed Palestinian state in Gaza and the West Bank.

-I said that whether or not I thought the Palestinians needed their own country, or where I thought it ought to be, I believed they deserved better lives, and that Israel and the international community should help them.
-“But so should the Arabs,” I added, “Instead, they’ve mostly used the Palestinians as pawns in a military and public relations campaign against Israel the more the Palestinians suffer, the worse Israel looks.
+I said that whether or not I thought the Palestinians needed their own country, or where I thought it ought to be, I believed they should have better lives, and that Israel and the international community should help them.
+“But so should the Arabs,” I added.
+“Instead, other Arab states use the Palestinians as pawns in a military and public relations campaign against Israel — the more the Palestinians suffer, the worse Israel looks.
 The oil-rich Arab states haven’t allowed Palestinians to assimilate and become citizens of their countries, and they’ve contributed less money than America and Israel to the U.N. agencies that oversee the refugee camps and resettlement efforts.

 As I talked, I felt like most of the students were agreeing with me, which I wasn’t expecting.
-Whether they felt some kinship with the Jews because of Sunday school stories about slaves in Egypt, had a gang-infested neighborhood appreciation for what the Israelis were going through with the suicide bombers, or just hadn’t been exposed to the Palestinian side of the story, I perceived little sympathy for the Palestinian cause.
-Then again, all I had to go on was their grim-faced silence, because they weren’t asking questions, blurting out opinions or making wisecracks like they usually did.
+Whether they felt some kinship with Jews because of Sunday school stories about slaves in Egypt, had a crime-infested neighborhood appreciation for what the Israelis were going through with the intifada, or just hadn’t been exposed to the Palestinian side of the story, I perceived little sympathy for the Palestinian cause.
+Then again, all I had to go on was their grim-faced silence, because they weren’t asking questions, blurting out opinions, or making wisecracks like they usually did.
 They were listening and they were judging how they felt about the Middle East, and, I began to realize, me.

-I proceeded to launch into a fanciful history of the Middle East, from the biblical birth of Abraham in Ur to the births of Jesus in Bethlehem and Muhammad in Mecca, the Egyptians, Assyrians, Babylonians, Persians, Greeks, Romans, Byzantines, Arabian Muslims, Christian Crusaders, Ottoman Turks, England and France, Hitler, Stalin, Zionists, Nasser, Arafat, superpowers and intifadas.
+I proceeded to launch into a fanciful history of the Middle East, from the biblical birth of Abraham in Ur to Jesus in Bethlehem and Muhammad in Mecca, the Egyptians, Assyrians, Babylonians, Persians, Greeks, Romans, Byzantines, Arabian Muslims, Christian Crusaders, Ottoman Turks, England and France, Hitler, Stalin, Zionists, Nasser, Arafat, superpowers, and terrorists.
 The students were captivated by the narrative I was spinning, but after two days I was stalling out badly and losing focus on a P.R. campaign for peace in the Middle East.
-So I tried to simplify matters.
+In desperation, I tried to simplify matters.

 “Now that you have some background on the history of the Middle East, forget about religion and politics and just think of the Israeli-Palestinian conflict as a neighborhood zoning dispute,” I said on the third day.
 “Like in the 1950s, when Los Angeles decided to build a baseball stadium at Chavez Ravine, a Mexican-American community in East L.A.
 There was a lot of local opposition to the idea, and when some Chicanos wouldn’t sell their land, the city took it by eminent domain.
 And when some still wouldn’t move, the city forcibly evicted them and tore down their houses.

-“In this scenario, the Palestinians who lost their land to Israel would be like the Hispanics who lived in Chavez Ravine, and the Jews would be like the city of Los Angeles.
-“Except instead of bringing the Brooklyn Dodgers to L.A., Zionists brought persecuted Jews to Palestine.
+“In this scenario, the Palestinians who lost their land to Israel would be like the Hispanics who lived in Chavez Ravine, and the Zionists would be like the city of Los Angeles, except instead of bringing the Brooklyn Dodgers to L.A., Zionists brought endangered Jews to Palestine.
 Another difference is that instead of going away, the Palestinians are still trying to get their land back.
 It’s like the former residents of Chavez Ravine still squatting outside Dodger Stadium, 50 years later, demanding to return to their barrio in the outfield.
 You’d think at some point they’d say, ‘Hey, there’s a big stadium here.
-Maybe we should live somewhere else.’
+Maybe we should move somewhere else, like South Central.’
 But not the Palestinians.”

-“For a two-state solution to work, those of you appealing to a Palestinian audience must convince them to recognize the existence of Dodger Stadium and stop trying to knock it down,” I said.
-“And those trying to sway an Israeli audience must convince them to stop expanding settlements on Palestinian territory to not erect a basketball arena next to the baseball stadium, where the Palestinians want to put up a soccer stadium.”
+“For a two-state solution to work, Palestinians must recognize the existence of Dodger Stadium and stop trying to knock it down,” I said.
+“Jews have to stop building settlements on the West Bank — to stop erecting a basketball arena next to the baseball stadium, where Palestinians want to put in a soccer pitch.”

-I paused.
-“Here’s another way to look at the situation,” I suggested.
-“Imagine that America is the Middle East, Hispanics are native Americans, and blacks are European Jews.
-The Palestinians are a tribe of Hispanics whose territory includes a small section of America called Brownland, which is Southern California from L.A. to the Mexican border.
+I moved on.
+“Here’s a third way to look at the situation,” I suggested.
+“Imagine that America is the Middle East, Hispanics are Native Americans, and blacks are European Jews.
+The Palestinians are a tribe of Hispanics who live in a place called Brownland, which is Southern California from L.A. to the Mexican border.
 In 1492, Columbus discovers America, but there is no mass migration of white people or black slaves.
-Instead, European countries turn the Hispanic tribes of America into a couple dozen separate Hispanic states.
-Then, a bunch of European blacks fleeing poverty, racism and genocide move to Brownland and create their own state, called Blackland, with Southland College their Jerusalem, or capital.
+Instead, European countries turn the indigenous Hispanic tribes of America into a couple dozen separate states, except for Brownland, where European blacks fleeing poverty, racism, and genocide move in and create their own state, called Blackland, with Southland College their Jerusalem, or capital.
 Blackland is the only state in America where blacks are a majority, and imagine there is no Africa, so Blackland is the only black homeland on the planet.

-“For the Israelis, allowing a Palestinian state in the West Bank and Gaza would be like taking Blackland and carving out a chunk of South Central L.A., including half of Southland College, and letting Hispanics have their own state.
+“For the Israelis, allowing a Palestinian state in the West Bank and Gaza would be like Blackland giving up a chunk of South Central L.A., including half of Southland College, and letting Brownlanders have their own state there.
 Brownland would also include Surf City.
-Only instead of laid-back beach communities in Orange County, it’s a seething slum of refugee camps crammed with vengeful descendants of Hispanics who had been driven out of Blackland.
-And like the West Bank, it’s full of gangs, with names like Hamas and Fatah.
+Only instead of laid-back beach communities in Orange County, it’s a seething slum of refugee camps crammed with vengeful descendants of Brownlanders who had been driven out by Blacklanders.
+Like the West Bank and Gaza, Surf City is full of gangs, with names like Fatah and Hamas.

-“Whites have offered Blackspanics reparations and a homeland in South Central, but not the right to return, which would put whites in the minority again.
-And lately, Blackspanic freedom fighters have been blowing up shopping malls, nightclubs, churches and buses all over Whiteland.
+Whitelanders have offered Blackspanics a homeland in South Central, but the BLO wants to destroy Whiteland and replace it with what they say would be a secular democratic state for Jews, Christians, and Muslims called Blackspanicland.
+And lately, Blackspanic freedom fighters have been blowing up shopping malls, nightclubs, synagogues, and buses all over Whiteland.”

-I paused, and silence filled the room.
-As I had laid out the scenarios, a few of the students had kind of rooted for Blackland or Brownland.
+I paused and silence filled the room.
+As I had laid out the scenarios, some of the students had kind of rooted for Blackland or Brownland.
 But now they were mostly staring at their feet, uncomfortable with how gnarly race relations can be.

-“It’s not exactly a public relations campaign, but what if Palestinians allowed Jewish settlers to live in their biblical homeland on the West Bank, as long as they became citizens of Palestine?
+“It’s not exactly a public relations campaign, but what if Palestinians let Jews settle in the West Bank as long as they became citizens of Palestine?
 Call it amnesty.
-And for every Israeli family that settled in the West Bank, Israel would allow a Palestinian family the right to return to Israel.
+And for every Jewish family that settled in their biblical homeland, Israel would allow a Palestinian family to return to their homeland in Israel.
 In terms of building trust, a Palestine with Jews would be less threatening to Israel, just as an Israel with more Arabs would be less threatening to Palestine.
 And as the two states came to resemble each other demographically, who knows?
 If they could learn to live next to each other peacefully, down the road they might merge and unite their countries.
-Stranger things have happened look at South Africa.”
+Stranger things have happened — look at South Africa.”

 I moved on.
 “Confused yet?
 Well, it gets worse.
 You’ll notice I’ve barely mentioned religion, and there are many other issues complicating any two-state solution to the Israeli-Palestinian conflict.

 “One is deciding where the borders should be.
-The Palestinians want all of Israel, but short of that, they want all of the West Bank and Gaza, which means relocating hundreds of thousands of Jewish settlers, many of whom are Jewish fundamentalists who believe God promised the land to them in the Bible.
+The Palestinians want all of Israel, but short of that, they want all of the West Bank and Gaza, which means relocating hundreds of thousands of Jewish settlers, many of whom are Jewish fundamentalists who believe God promised this land to them in the Old Testament.

 “And then there’s the millions of descendants of the hundreds of thousands of Palestinian refugees who fled in 1948 during Israel’s War for Independence.
 To protect its security and national character, Israel won’t let them come back.
 But the right of return is central to the Palestinian identity.”

 “As for what makes Palestinians different, or what defines a distinct Palestinian culture, I hate to say this and I know it sounds totally biased, but whatever the accomplishments of individual Palestinians, the one thing they have become famous for, worldwide, is terrorism.
-From 1972, when they massacred the Israeli athletes they’d taken hostage at the Munich Olympics, until 9/11, over a span of nearly 30 years, the Palestinians were the undisputed world champs of terrorism.
-In fact, when the new kings of terrorism, Osama bin Laden and his crew, took down the World Trade Center, they were combining two techniques perfected by Palestinians skyjackings and suicide bombers.
-And those al Qaeda training camps in Afghanistan were patterned after camps set up by Palestinians to train terrorists from Ireland to Japan how to make bombs, take hostages and kill people.
+From 1972, when they kidnapped and killed Israeli athletes at the Munich Olympics, until 9/11, for nearly 30 years, the Palestinians were the undisputed world champions of terrorism.
+In addition to the Munich massacre, they hijacked an Air France plane in 1976 and diverted it to Entebbe International Airport in Uganda; and in 1985 they hijacked the Achille Lauro cruise ship, tossing disabled American Jewish passenger Leon Klinghoffer overboard.
+In fact, when the new champ, Osama bin Laden and his crew, took down the World Trade Center, they combined two techniques pioneered by Palestinians — skyjackings and suicide bombers.”

-“I don’t mean to stereotype Palestinians few are actually terrorists.
+“I don’t mean to stereotype Palestinians — few are actually terrorists.
 But over several generations, what has been called a culture of death has taken hold of Palestinian society.
-From the streets to the mosques and schools, their music, art, literature, mass media and pop culture glorify martyrs and murderers.
+From the streets to the mosques and schools, their music, art, literature, mass media, and pop culture glorify martyrs and murderers.
 And it’s not just a religious thing.
 Not all Palestinians are Muslims, and even fewer are Islamic fundamentalists.
 Some are Christians.
-They are motivated less by religion than by hopelessness and dispair.
-And for Palestinians not to support their sons, daughters, friends and neighbors who have thrown rocks in the intifada, or made the ultimate sacrifice for freedom by becoming suicide bombers, would be like us not supporting our troops in Afghanistan.
+They are motivated less by religion than by hopelessness and desperation.
+For Palestinians not to support their sons, daughters, friends, and neighbors who have thrown rocks in the intifada, or made the ultimate sacrifice for freedom by becoming suicide bombers, would be like us not supporting our troops in Afghanistan.

 “Hopefully, you can come up with more peaceful strategies in your P.R. plans,” I segued.
 “Those of you trying to convince an Israeli audience must get them to believe the Palestinians don’t just want to drive them into the sea, and that they deserve their own homeland.
 Those of you appealing to a Palestinian audience must convince them that the Jews deserve a homeland, and that making peace with Israel is better than perpetual violence.
 You need to give them something to live for instead of to die for.”

-I said that whether it’s the Jews and the Palestinians fighting over the Holy Land, or during the Cold War, the United States and Soviet Union fighting over the planet, gangs appear, grow, fight, affiliate, die out or merge with other gangs.
-They have their own rituals and languages and their primary fight is over land turf sometimes against each other and sometimes against a common enemy.
-And whether they are street, religious or nationalist gangs, they give people, especially oppressed people, a sense of belonging, unity, protection and pride.
+I said that whether it’s Jews and Palestinians fighting over the Holy Land, or during the Cold War, the United States and Soviet Union fighting over the planet, gangs appear, grow, fight, affiliate, die out, or merge with other gangs.
+They have their own rituals and languages and their primary fight is over land — turf — sometimes against each other and sometimes against a common enemy.
+And whether they are street, religious or nationalist gangs, they give people, especially oppressed people, a sense of belonging, unity, protection, and pride.

-I said that before Israel became a state, some Zionists formed terrorist gangs that fought the British as well as the Arabs one was even known as the Stern Gang.
+I said that before Israel became a state, some Zionists formed terrorist gangs that fought the British as well as the Arabs — one was even known as the Stern Gang.
 I noted that some of those gang members later became heads of Israel, including its prime minister, Ariel Sharon, just as Palestinian leader Yasser Arafat was a terrorist as well as a political leader who spoke at the U.N. holding an olive branch and a gun.
-“Martin Luther King’s nonviolence is credited with advancing civil rights, but if it weren’t for the scary wing of the civil rights movement the Black Panthers, Malcolm X, Stokely Carmichael and urban riots in Detroit, Newark, and Watts, whites might not have given a damn about MLK,” I opined.
+“Martin Luther King’s nonviolence is credited with advancing civil rights, but if it weren’t for the militant wing of the civil rights movement — the Black Panthers, Malcolm X, Stokely Carmichael, and urban riots in Detroit, Newark, and Watts — whites might not have given a damn about MLK,” I opined.

-I added that white America, with its history of slavery and Indian genocide, is no different slave-owning George Washington conducted a guerrilla war against the British and became our first president.
-Then I threw in one more twist.
+I added that white America, with its history of slavery and Indian genocide, is no different — slave-owning George Washington conducted a guerrilla war against the British and became our first president.
+Then I threw in one final twist.

-“There’s another war going on, but it’s not among the gangs of the Middle East, and it’s not among races, religions or nations.
-It’s what Muslims call the greatest jihad the struggle within each person to resist temptation and do the right thing.
+“There’s another war going on, but it’s not among the gangs of the Middle East, and it’s not among races, religions, or nations.
+It’s what Muslims call the greatest jihad — the struggle within each individual to resist temptation and do the right thing.
 Should you join a gang or find another way to deal with the situation?
-Follow leaders who want you to die for their cause, or become one of those boring everyday people who just want to go to school, get a job, find love, raise a family and enjoy life?
+Follow leaders who want you to die for their cause, or become one of those boring everyday people who just want to go to school, get a job, find love, raise a family, and enjoy life?

 “Depending on the circumstances, the decision to join a gang, or which gang to join, isn’t always a choice,” I added, wading ever deeper into the murky analogy.
 “And getting the Palestinians and the Israelis to stop killing each other is kind of like trying to convince teenagers that joining a gang isn’t cool, when obviously gangs are cool or gangsta rap wouldn’t be so popular.”